project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/install_sbbackend.md

 * **Setup Elasticsearch**

-1. For installation of Elasticsearch refer to the official website [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/_installation.html)
+1. For installation of Elasticsearch refer to the official [website](https://www.elastic.co/guide/en/elasticsearch/reference/current/_installation.html)

 2. The official website guides you through the installation, and if you have done a successful install of Elasticsearch, you need to start the server and open Elasticsearch CLI (Command Line Interface)

 3. Run the following curl command

 <pre>
               curl -X PUT \
               http://localhost:9200/searchindex/org/ORG_001 \